vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 .. image:: gmail/gh-download-zip.png
    :align: center
-   :alt: Download the ZIP file from the Odoo GitHub repository for Mail Plugins.
+   :alt: Download the ZIP file from the Leansoft GitHub repository for Mail Plugins.

 Open the ZIP file on the computer.
 Then, go to :menuselection:`mail-client-extensions-master --> gmail --> src --> views`, and open the :file:`login.ts` file using any text editor software,